cnnrrss/ten-x-coder/frameworks/aws/ML.md

 ML models for multiclass classifcation problems allow you to generate predictions for multiple classes.
 In Amazon ML, the **macro-average F1 score** is used to evaluate the predictive accuracy of a multiclass metric.

 ### Regression Model

 ML models for regression problems predict a numeric value.
 Amazon ML uses the industry standard **Root Mean Square Error (RMSE)** metric.

+### Hyperparameters / Overfitting
+In Amazon Machine Learning, there are four hyperparameters that you can set:
+- number of passes
+- regularization
+- model size
+- shuffle type

+Prevent overfitting the models by using cross validation techniques.

+Overfitting occurs when a model has memorized patterns that occur in the training and evaluation datasources, but has failed to generalize the patterns in the data.